 What sets Zencastr apart from the other popular tools is really it’s design.
 Zencastr was designed with one goal in mind: to record high quality remote recordings for podcasts.
 While technically you ‘can’ use platforms such as Skype, Zoom, etc. you will most likely have poor audio quality for your podcast.
 We have never received a recording from one of these platforms that sounded ideal for using in a podcast.
 Zencastr, on the other hand, is an easy to use platform designed to record high quality audio tracks for your podcast and it gets the job done in a user-friendly way.
 With that in mind, we have created a video review and tutorial of Zencastr that we hope you will find helpful for recording your remote podcast.

 According to Zencastr’s website, here are a few of the key features of Zencastr:

-- Cloud Drive Integration: Zencastr can integrate with your Dropbox account for easy uploading and sharing of your files.
-They mention that Google Drive is coming soon, and maybe one day it will integrate with the Resonate Recordings’ Client Portal ;).
+Cloud Drive Integration: Zencastr can integrate with your Dropbox account for easy uploading and sharing of your files.
+They mention that Google Drive is coming soon, and maybe one day it will integrate with the Resonate Recordings’ app ;).

 At Resonate Recordings we believe that podcasting should be easy and the quality of your recordings should be the highest you can get.
 Zencastr makes it easy for podcasters to create high quality remote recordings.
 With Zencastr being a web based application, it makes it very accessible for everyone.
 Anyone with a computer, internet connection, and Google Chrome browser can use it.
 All you have to do is simply share one link with your guest and they open the link to join the recording.
 You can see the waveforms as you are recording, and we have found this to be very helpful.
 Overall, Zencastr is a great tool to record high quality podcasts from afar and helps you avoid a lot of the pitfalls many other podcasters have fallen into.